OBaerenbold/UFP-TIES/README.md

 # Installation and Setup

-If running on Windows, you will need **RTools** installed and functioning properly in order to build, link and run **Nimble**.
+If running on Windows, you will need **Rtools** installed and functioning properly in order to build, link and run **Nimble**.
 You can install Nimble from CRAN using

     install.packages("nimble")

-and it has two dependencies: **coda** and **igraph**. **igraph** has several odd dependencies, so we recommend installing the binary ersion for Windows rather than compiling it.
+and it has two dependencies: **coda** and **igraph**. **igraph** has several odd dependencies, so we recommend installing the binary version for Windows rather than compiling it.
 Do compile **nimble** - if both **code** and **igraph** are installed, it should work reasonably easily with **Rtools**.
 These steps have been tested on both R 3.6.1 and 4.1.2 on Windows 7 and 10.